 Our doctors use the most advanced imaging and surgical techniques to treat children with conditions affecting the brain and central nervous system.
-In 2012, U.S. News & World Report magazine ranked Children's Neurosurgery program 8th best in the country.
+In 2013, U.S. News & World Report magazine ranked Children's Neurosurgery program one of the best in the country.
 Learn more about conditions we treat.

 Seattle Children’s is the only hospital in the Pacific Northwest offering selective dorsal rhizotomy.

 On staff since September 2003

 Meet the Neurosurgery team.